Yoast/developer/docs/yoast-seo-product-sheet.md

 * As an advanced user, I need to be able to set the `canonical` url for every page.

 #### Content & Readability analysis
-For content & readability analysis, we’ve built a tool called [YoastSEO.js](https://github.com/Yoast/javascript/tree/master/packages/yoastseo).
-It’s able to analyze content for a whole range of SEO, accessibility and readability checks.
+For content & readability analysis, we've built a tool called [YoastSEO.js](https://github.com/Yoast/javascript/tree/master/packages/yoastseo).
+It's able to analyze content for a whole range of SEO, accessibility and readability checks.

 Example of the SEO & accessibility checks
 <img src={useBaseUrl( 'img/docs/seo-analysis.png' )} alt='Example of the SEO & accessibility checks' />